-Both arched glasses used in the HE200 are 5 mm thick of dimension: 10 11/16" width, 12 7/8" minimum height, 13 3/4" maximum height and tested to reach temperatures up to 1400o F. If the glass breaks, it must be replaced with one having the same specification.
-Contact your VENTIS dealer to obtain a genuine replacement part (see "replacement parts", in appendix to get the proper part number).
+Both glasses used in the HE200 are 4 mm thick of dimensions: 10 5/8" width, by 13 3/4" height and tested to reach temperatures up to 1 400° F. If the glass breaks, it must be replaced with one having the same specification.
+Contact your VENTIS dealer to obtain a genuine replacement part (see "replacement parts", in the appendix to get the proper part number).